Tag Archives: lanvin arpege talc

 Alice Doesn’t Live Here Anymore (1974)

-vlcsnap-2018-07-20-02h05m25s221Alice Hyatt (Ellen Burstyn) is a widow who wants to move back to her home town, Monterrey, by the end of the summer.
+vlcsnap-2018-07-20-02h05m25s221Alice (Ellen Burstyn) is a widow who wants to move back to her home town, Monterrey, by the end of the summer.
 On the way home, she tries to find a job and to earn some money.
 She wants to make an impression on potential employers, so she gets her hair styled and buys a new dress.
 The beauty products she uses reinforce the idea of a woman who wants to make an impression.

 On a table of the motel room where she’s staying with her son Tommy (Alfred Lutter III), we can see some luxury items.